Only 6 per cent of British Asians would spend less than £20,000 on a wedding.

 Sudeley Castle is situated in Winchcombe in Gloucestershire.
 The Castle and its award-winning gardens span over a thousand acres surrounded by the Cotswold Hills.

-A venue full of history, it has one of the best kept gardens in the UK.
+A wedding venue full of history, it has one of the best kept gardens in the UK.
 A truly beautiful landscape with breathtaking scenery, it really is princess perfect for a regal wedding.
 And a wedding photographer’s dream.

 Inside, Sudeley Castle has a capacity for 120 guests.
 For bigger weddings, couples can opt for the marquee option held on the stunning grounds adjacent to the castle.